IT'S A TRICK!

 what is it?

 a word, it's a trick!
-The BT Trainer looks so easy, but it's
+The BT Trainer looks so easy, but it's not.

-toy, but it's not.
+not.
 It's a trick!

 BT Trainer is hard to master.
 It takes precision and allows little

 setup is easy.
-You clip the stand to the board and you're good
+You clip the stand to the board and you're good to

-best fitting your normal course conditions.
+your normal course conditions.
 You can putt on a hardwood floor if

 you like, but I do suggest a carpet or a mat.

 it!
-Start hitting those putts, and the first benefit shows up,
+Start hitting those putts, and the first benefit shows up, right

-repetitions in a very short time, meaning you can get valuable practice in, even if
+very short time, meaning you can get valuable practice in, even if

 you only have 5-10 minutes on hand.

 drill itself is easy to grasp.
 You hit a ball into the hole-sized

-depression at the top, and then you hit another ball up, to
+depression at the top, and then you hit another ball up, to knock

-ball, the speed has to be just right.
+has to be just right.
 The margin allowed is appx half the width of

 a hole, from the front lip, to the middle of the hole.
 If your putt

 is longer than that, it can be dead center, perfect line, the hole

 won't catch.
 Also, if your putt isn't dead center, the ball will roll

 on the lip, and margins will be even smaller, often returning the

-I haven't done the math on this, but from feel, I would say,
+I haven't done the math on this, but from feel, I would say, that

-a foot past the hole on a flat surface, at the most.
+the hole on a flat surface, at the most.